 As expected from a diffusion coefficient, the numerical diffusion coefficient must be positive, otherwise, the solution will grow indefinitely with respect to time, making the numerical scheme unstable.

 The right term inside the parenthesis of the above expression is commonly referred to as the Courant number, which is a dimensionless quantity.
 Therefore, the Courant number can be stated as follows:

 It follows from the numerical diffusion coefficient discussion, that for any explicit simple linear convection problem, the Courant number must be equal or smaller than 1, otherwise, the numerical viscosity would be negative:

 An article by Courant, Friedrichs, and Lewy first introduced this condition in 1928.
 This derivation is considered to be one of the most influential works for the development of CFD techniques.

-Other Types of Problems
+CFL Problems Other Types of Problems for the CFL Condition

 This discussion may only hold true for explicit schemes.
 It is important to also briefly discuss what occurs in more realistic problems.

 Firstly, implicit linear convection is unconditionally stable, and also lacks a CFL condition.
 This happens because implicit schemes use the entire domain to calculate each timestep.
-However, implicitly calculating (i.e. solving an implicit linear system) each timestep can be very costly.
-In addition, the time accuracy decreases as the timestep increases.
+However, implicitly calculating (i.e., solving an implicit linear system) each timestep can be very costly.
+In addition, time accuracy decreases as the timestep increases.
 Therefore, it is logical is to use an explicit scheme with a lower timestep.

 For more complicated and representative problems, including nonlinear flow, the CFL condition serves as a reference for setting the timestep.
 Furthermore, when dealing with nonlinear phenomena, even the implicit form can have stability problems if a large Courant number is chosen.
 Consequently, it might be necessary to apply local stability analysis on a linearized formulation in those cases.
 Still, the CFL condition is necessary for nonlinear problems.